david-kerins/ubuntu-smbclient/README.md

 # ubuntu-smbclient
-A Dockerfile image containing smbclient
+A Dockerfile image containing smbclient and SSH client, ideal for GitLab runners.